 Well, that was a lot of content to help you plan your trip to Rome!
 As well as the above, we have a number of other resources we’d like to recommend to help you out, both content we’ve written ourselves, and resources we’ve found online.
 Between this post and these resources, you should be able to put together the perfect trip to Rome!

 - If you’re in Rome for a shorter amount of time, check out our guide to spending 2 days in Rome, or a day in Rome, which will give you some other options for your visit.
+We also have a guide to things to do in Rome for general sightseeing advice.

 - We’ve taken a number of tours in Rome.
 You can read about our experience visiting the Vatican, Coliseum and Roman Forum with Walks of Italy in Rome here, and our experience at the Borghese Gallery here.
 With Context Travel, you can read about the Grand Tour and the Romantic Poets tour here, and Popes, Power and Parties here.